“This place is a strange, incredible vortex of that creative spirit of life. Anybody who resonates with that spirit, you’re part of this.”

 Chickens!

 Chickens and peacocks and rocks, oh my!
 Rasmus Petersen loved birds, and it’s always been a tradition to have chickens playing at the garden.
 As of last summer, they have returned!
-They were hand-raised by Marci’s daughter, and they used to snuggle and roost in our hair as chicks!
+They were hand-raised by Marci’s daughter, and they used to snuggle and roost in their hair as chicks!
 They looooove people!
+And so does our new black Silkie rooster.
+He is the sweetest bird and the guardian of the garden!

 Our Work